 Acknowledging this challenge, Congress enacted the John R. Justice Prosecutors and Defenders Incentive Act (42 U.S.C. § 3797cc-21), named for the late John Reid, Justice of South Carolina, to encourage qualified attorneys to choose careers as prosecutors and public defenders and to continue in that service.
 The John R. Justice (JRJ) Program provides loan repayment assistance for local, state, and federal public defenders and local and state prosecutors who commit to continued employment as public defenders and prosecutors for at least three years.
 The Arizona Criminal Justice Commission (ACJC) is the new Governor-designated entity administering the JRJ Program in Arizona.

 Congress provided the first year of funding for the JRJ Program in fiscal year 2010.
-Now, the JRJ Program will allot $167,014 to the ACJC for fiscal year 2024.
+Now, the JRJ Program will allot $122,095 for fiscal year 2025.

 Award monies are paid directly to the lender or servicer of the loan upon execution of the service agreement required for participation in the JRJ Program.
 As required by the grant, the award money is intended to supplement, not substitute, the recipient’s personal student loan obligation.
 Awards are renewable, however all awards are subject to federal funding of the JRJ Program.